Christine Warden

 Christine Warden (née Ηοwell; born 26 December 1950) is an English former 400 metres hurdler.

+Biography

+Born Christine Howell, she married Peter Warden in late 1973 and competed under her married name thereafter.

+Warden became the British 400 metres hurdles champion after winning the British WAAA Championships title at the 1976 WAAA Championships in a national record time of 57.84 sec.

-She finished fourth representing Europe at the 1979 IAAF World Cup and reached the 1980 World Championship final.
+Warden regained the 400 metres WAAA title at the 1979 WAAA Championships.
+She also finished fourth representing Europe at the 1979 IAAF World Cup and reached the 1980 World Championship final.
 Her 400 m hurdles best of 56.06 seconds set in 1979, is a former British record and still ranks her in the UK all-time top 20.

+Warden won a third WAAA title at the 1981 WAAA Championships.